Honey Roasted Parsnips

 If they are thicker ones, then I peel them and keep them in salted water until cooking.
 This stops them from discolouring.

-They tend to float so you may want to weigh them down with a smaller pan lid to keep them underwater (the peeled potatoes will sink in the water).
+Parsnips float in water so you may want to weigh them down with a smaller pan lid to keep them underwater (the peeled potatoes will sink in the water).

 Using this recipe, parboiling and roasting, will give you some satisfyingly crispy roast parsnips.